timescale/docs/api/api-tag-overview.md

-# API Reference Tag Overview
+# API Reference tag overview

-Timescale Documentation utilizes a tagging system to describe functions in the API Reference section.
-These tags include "Community", "Experimental", "Toolkit", and "Experimental" (for TimescaleDB Toolkit functions).
-Below is more information on what each tag represents.
+The Timescale API Reference uses tags to categorize functions.
+The tags are `Community`, `Experimental`, `Toolkit`, and `Experimental (Toolkit)`.
+This section explains each tag.

 ## Community <tag type="community">Community</tag>

-The community tag signifies that a TimescaleDB function is available under the Timescale Community Edition license, and not available under the Apache 2 Edition license.
+This tag indicates that the function is available under the Timescale Community Edition license, and are not available under the Apache 2 Edition license.
 For more information, visit our [Timescale License comparison sheet][tsl-comparison].

 ## Experimental (TimescaleDB Experimental Schema) <tag type="experimental">Experimental</tag>

-The experimental tag denotes that a function is a part of the TimescaleDB experimental schema.
-This schema is not to be used in production, may include bugs and is subject to change in future versions.
-The objective of the schema is to allow for faster development of new features.
-The ultimate goal is to move experimental features and functions out of the experimental schema when they reach full maturity for normal production usage.
-[More information can be found on the Timescale blog][experimental-blog].
+This tag indicates that the function is included in the TimescaleDB experimental schema.
+Do not use experimental functions in production.
+Experimental features could include bugs, and are likely to change in future versions.
+The experimental schema is is used by Timescale to develop new features more quickly.
+If experimental functions are successful, they can move out of the experimental schema and go into production use.
+For more information about the experimental schema, [read the Timescale blog post][experimental-blog].

-## Tookit <tag type="toolkit">Toolkit</tag>
+## Toolkit <tag type="toolkit">Toolkit</tag>

-The toolkit tag marks functions that belong to the TimescaleDB Toolkit extension.
-The functionality provided by the Toolkit is availble under the Timescale Community Edition license.
-For installation instructions, [visit our install guide][toolkit-install].
+This tag indicates that the function is included in the TimescaleDB Toolkit extension.
+Toolkit functions are available under the Timescale Community Edition license.
+For installation instructions, [see the installation guide][toolkit-install].

 ## Experimental (TimescaleDB Toolkit) <tag type="experimental-toolkit">Experimental</tag>

-The experimental tag, when used with the Toolkit tag, signfies that a function is still under active development.
-It may not handle corner cases or errors, and may have poor performance.
-Extion updates will drop database objects that depend on experimental features.
-This is particularly important for Timescale Cloud users, as the Toolkit extension is updated automatically.
-For more information, [read the TimescaleDB Toolkit docs][toolkit-docs].
+This tag is used with the Toolkit tag.
+It indicates a Toolkit function that is under active development.
+Do not use experimental toolkit functions in production.
+Experimental toolkit functions could include bugs, and are likely to change in future versions.
+These functions might not correctly handle unusual use cases or errors, and they could have poor performance.
+Updates to the TimescaleDB extension drop database objects that depend on experimental features like this function.
+If you use experimental toolkit functions on Timescale Cloud, this function is automatically dropped when the Toolkit extension is updated.
+For more information, [see the TimescaleDB Toolkit docs][toolkit-docs].

 [tsl-comparison]: /timescaledb/:currentVersion/timescaledb-license-comparison/
 [toolkit-install]: /timescaledb/:currentVersion/how-to-guides/install-timescaledb-toolkit/